jxnblk/blog/src/pages/the-three-tenets-of-styled-system.md

 Up until now, I haven't really written much about the thinking behind the library, but have relied more on my approach of *show, don't tell*[^1].
-And while this library is certainly an iteration on a theme[^2] (those who have followed me for years may have a clear idea what it is meant for), I'd like to expand on what I think makes Styled System really great.
+And while this library is certainly an iteration on a theme[^2] (those who have followed me for years may have a clear idea what it is meant for), I'd like to expand on what I think makes Styled System a great fit for some teams.

 ## Three Tenets